 The fundamentals of content marketing don’t change regardless of the medium.
 Whether it’s a blog post, podcast episode, video, or otherwise, the goal is to build credibility with – and earn the trust of – your target audience, sales can happen later.

 Many content types have engagement built in, whether it’s cartoons and illustrations, memes, online games, surveys, quizzes, polls, and more.
 So long as your message isn’t pushy or “salesy,” you can drive plenty of engagement with your content.

 The Best Marketing Leaves Them Wanting More

 In the battle of quantity versus quality, quality is starting to win.
-Google isn’t just looking for websites that publish good content on a regular basis anymore.
+Google isn’t just looking for websites that publish good content regularly anymore.
 They’re ranking sites that post authoritative content in their niche.

 But there’s a reason why one blog post isn’t enough.
-You can certainly publish at a slower pace, especially if you’re committed to quality.
+You can undoubtedly publish at a slower pace, especially if you’re committed to quality.
 But serialized content is engaging.
-And, it can become habit forming.
+And, it can become habit-forming.
 So, there’s a balance here.

 Just think of your favorite TV show or Netflix series.
 If you become hooked on one episode, you want more.
 It’s the same with content.
 So it should always leave your visitors wanting more.

 Be intentional about your marketing.
 Don’t just post generic messages prompting your audience to buy from you.
 Engage them first.
 Get them on your email list.
 If you can do this, you can continually engage them and convert them into customers.